 Deafness, Primary Communication Visual

-A hearing impairment causing dependence primarily upon visual communication (for example, writing, manual communication, gestures) or when combined with blindness, tactile communication (for example, finger spelling)
+A hearing impairment causing dependence primarily upon visual communication (for example, writing, manual communication, gestures) or when combined with blindness, tactile communication (for example, finger spelling).

 Deafness, Primary Communication Auditory

 The customer uses spoken language primarily for expressive communication and has been identified in the past as being oral deaf or late-deafened adult.
 This category might include customers who use cochlear implants.
-These customers might depend primarily on visual communication, such as:
+These customers might depend primarily on receptive visual communication, such as:

 speech-to-text translation;